Sour note: Vols fall to Purdue in Music City heartbreaker

 NASHVILLE, Tenn.
 (WATE) — The Music City has had its share of songs about heartbreak and loss.
-The Tennessee Vols contributed their own verse Thursday as they loss to Purdue 48-45 in overtime of the Music City Bowl.
+The Tennessee Vols contributed their own verse Thursday as they lost to Purdue 45-48 in overtime of the Music City Bowl.

 At times Tennessee (7-6) could not find the right note against the Boilermakers (9-4).
 Penalties and turnovers kept the Boilermakers in the game as the Vols watched as a 21-7 lead evaporated before halftime.